 A juror who spoke to Law360 and gave her last name as Gordon said the jury was swayed most strongly by Judge Kaplan's civil contempt orders against Brennerman.
-One juror was initially unsure of whiether he was fully aware of the consequences, but the judge's second contempt order was very clear, Gordon said.
+One juror was initially unsure of whether he was fully aware of the consequences, but the judge's second contempt order was very clear, Gordon said.

 "He had to know [of the legal risks] because if he didn't comply he was going to be fined a lot of money," she said.
-The closing arguments were not particularly influential, Gordon added, saying Approximately to the evidence and followed the judge's instructions.
+The closing arguments were not particularly influential, Gordon added, saying a structure of the evidence and followed the under some structures.